 Just focusing on getting a higher yield also comes with its own risks.
 You might decide to purchase a corporate bond.
 However, corporate bonds with higher yields are considered riskier.
-The company is greater chance of default.
+The company is a greater chance of default.
 The same risk is there when you look for high yield sovereign bonds.
-Just look what happened to the private holders of Greek bonds.
-Chasing yield in this case isn’t about milking as much as possible from a cash account.
+Just look at what happened to the private holders of Greek bonds.
+Chasing yield, in this case, isn’t about milking as much as possible from a cash account.
 It’s about trying to increase interest income while still trying to be “safe”.

 Instead, it might be worth it to look at potential returns.
 The types of companies with safer rated bonds are also the types of companies that are likely to offer solid stock returns over time.
 You have a better chance of seeing better overall returns if you decide to invest in the stock, rather than focusing on the bonds.
 With dividend stocks, you can look to companies with more modest yields, but histories of increasing payouts regularly.
 Not only are you likely to see returns in the form of regular dividend increases, but you are also likely to see solid returns in terms of capital appreciation.
 A company that has managed to raise dividends each year, even in times of recession, is probably doing something right.

 You don’t want to completely disregard yield, but it’s important to avoid letting the yield chase dominate your strategy.
 Consider overall return, and watch out for the trap of getting too caught up in yield.
 In some cases, you might be better off with a lower yield now, but the potential for better capital appreciation later.